kinvolk/contribution/README.md

 # Kinvolk Contribution Guidelines <img align="right" src="https://avatars2.githubusercontent.com/u/14073052?s=200&v=4" alt="Kinvolk" width="160">

-This repository will contain information on how to contribute to Kinvolk's projects.
+This repository contains information on contributing to Kinvolk projects.

-The idea is that we have a set of guidelines around the development of projects, that is reasonable and easy to understand, so we promote consistency and quality in Kinvolk's projects as a common effort.
+These guidelines around the development of projects, are reasonable and easy to understand, to promote consistency and quality in Kinvolk projects as a common effort.

 ## Contributor Code of Conduct

-In the interest of promoting a fair, diverse, and open community, Kinvolk uses its [Code of Conduct](./CODE_OF_CONDUCT.md) for all its projects.
+In the interest of promoting a fair, diverse, and open community, Kinvolk uses its [Code of Conduct](./CODE_OF_CONDUCT.md) for all its projects and events.

-Please read it and keep it in mind when participating in our projects.
+Please read and uphold this code-of-conduct while participating in Kinvolk projects and events.

 ## Development Topics